Most household waste is recyclable and can be put in the mixed recycling bins.

 Plastic pots and trays

 Includes: margarine and ice cream tubs, yoghurt pots, fruit punnets and ready meal trays.
+Please remove any film lids and absorbent pads in the bottom of trays and put these in your general rubbish.

 Includes: drink, shampoo and detergent bottles.
+Please remove plastic tops on cartons before placing into your green sack.

 Tins and cans